-- Gently give the sweet potatoes a good scrub with warm water.
-This will remove any dirt and debris from the skin.
-Pat dry with a kitchen towel.
+- Gently give the sweet potatoes a good scrub with warm water to remove any dirt and debris from the skin.
+Pat them dry with a kitchen towel.

-- Using a fork, prick the skin of each potato, and rub with olive oil.
+- Using a fork, pierce the skin of each potato and rub with olive oil.

-- Place the potatoes onto the baking sheet and bake for 30 to 45 minutes, or until the center is cooked through and easily pierced through with a fork.
+- Place the potatoes on the prepared baking sheet and bake for 30 to 45 minutes, or until the center is cooked through and easily pierced through with a fork.